Dev-Gyinae/devops-notes/README.md

-k3s
-i am making this for streak
+A repo for challenges and notes